eolesinski/poliscipy/docs/customization.md

 ## Colormaps

-Colormaps are an important part of creating the electoral college maps.
+Colormaps define the colors used for each political party or candidate.

 ### Default Colormap

-PoliSciPy has a default color map that looks like this:
+PoliSciPy provides a default colormap:

 ```python
 default_party_colors = {